psyburr/psydocs/tldr/jobs.md

 # jobs

-> BASH builtin for viewing information about processes spawned by the current shell.
+> Display status of jobs in the current session.
 > More information: <https://manned.org/jobs>.

-- View jobs spawned by the current shell:
+- Show status of all jobs:

 `jobs`

+- Show status of a particular job:

+`jobs %{{job_id}}`

-- List jobs and their process IDs:
+- Show status and process IDs of all jobs:

 `jobs -l`

-- Display information about jobs with changed status:

-`jobs -n`

-- Display process ID of process group leader:
+- Show process IDs of all jobs:

 `jobs -p`

-- Display running processes:

-`jobs -r`

-- Display stopped processes:

-`jobs -s`